Top 7 Skills Needed to Successfully Work at Home

 By Holly Reisem Hanna

-To discover if you have what it takes to be a successful work-at-home woman, check out the top 7 skills and personality traits best suited for working at home.
+Do you have what it takes to be a successful work-at-home woman?
+Read on to find out the top 7 skills and personality traits best suited for working at home.

-2. Excellent Communication Skills: Because you’ll be doing your work or business remotely, you’ll need to have good communication skills, because often times you won’t have the visual and verbal cues that help guide a conversation.
-Although cell phones and software like Skype make it easy for people to stay in touch, the majority of your communication will be done via email.
+Because you’ll be doing your work or business remotely, you’ll need to have good communication skills, because often times you won’t have the visual and verbal cues that help guide a conversation.
+Although smartphones and programs like Skype make it easy for people to stay in touch, the majority of your communication will be done via email.
 So you will need to make sure that you are able to covey what you mean clearly and concisely.

-6. Organized & Balanced: Maintaining balance is one of the most difficult aspects of working at home, because the work is always right there staring you in the face.
+Maintaining balance is one of the most difficult aspects of working at home, because the work is always right there staring you in the face.
 To keep you on track (and not working too much or too little) organization will be key.
-To help keep you on track, you will need to get very organized, everything from filing systems and daily to-do lists, to keeping track of emails and finances.
+To help keep you on track, you will need to get very organized, everything from filing systems and daily to-do lists, to keeping track of finances and emails.